ricmarques/moon/README.md

 ### Creating the wallet

-There are many ways to create a wallet, and we're pretty sure that soon you'll be digging into command line python or nodejs code to manage this task, but for the time being, let's keep it simple.
+There are many ways to create a wallet, and we're pretty sure that soon you'll be digging into [command line][44] python or nodejs code to manage this task, but for the time being, let's keep it simple.
 Here are two methods, GUI based to create your wallet:

  * Create wallet using the [Pixels Camp Wallet][10] (recommended)
  * Create wallet using the [Metamask][11] Chrome Extension